Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 # Manage Adyen settings

 In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen&trade; backend to ensure a smooth data transfer.
-It is recommended that you manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
+It is recommended that you start with creating the Adyen settings.
+You can manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
 Note in this context that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
 For detailed information, see [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).
+Alternatively, you can also make a note of the credentials in a file to enter them later in Actindo.

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
-It shows the standard procedure that was current at the time this documentation was created.
+It shows the standard procedure and screens that was current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

 **Additional information**

 Adyen&trade; uses TLS certificates that are changed from time to time.
-Actindo only checks if it is a valid certificate in general and does not validate specific certificates.
-So you can ignore this information.
-See also an update example from Adyen&trade;: [https://help.adyen.com/updates/tls-certificates-on-adyen-services](https://help.adyen.com/updates/tls-certificates-on-adyen-services).
+Adyen users are informed about this.
+Note that Actindo only checks if it is a valid certificate in general and does not validate specific certificates.
+So you can ignore this information from Adyen.
+See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").

 ## Create Adyen webhook

 Create a webhook to receive payment notifications from Adyen&trade; to the *Payments* module such as authorizations and cancellations.
-For detailed information, see [https://docs.adyen.com/development-resources/webhooks/](https://docs.adyen.com/development-resources/webhooks/) in the Adyen&trade; documentation.
+For detailed information, see [Webhooks](https://docs.adyen.com/development-resources/webhooks/ "[https://docs.adyen.com/development-resources/webhooks/]") in the Adyen&trade; documentation.
 It includes a video that may also be helpful.

 #### Prerequisites